 - Corporate Finance

-Optimal strategic default and Investments (joint with Giulio Trigilia) (Job Market Paper)
+Optimal strategic default and Investments and the resolution of financial distress (joint with Giulio Trigilia) (Job Market Paper)

 Mediation in Competition